-The current state of the battle did not require action as early as this against the Austrian army's line
+The current state of the battle did not require action as early as this against the Austrian army's line of retreat, nor were forces available for that on the left side of the Ufer.

 General von Herwarth issued orders for an attack against both flanks of the enemy position at Problus (occupied by the Saxons), so as not to encounter the full fire effect of the Saxon-Austrian artillery in the open area in front of the position.
 Opposite that front, the Prussian batteries on the hill near Lubno were to be reinforced as much as possible and a reserve, consisting of the detachments that crossed the Bistritz last, posted behind them.